flipacholas/Architecture-of-consoles/articles/game-boy.Rmd.md

 Apart from this, commercial games were distributed in the form of **Game Paks**, which were cartridges designed by Nintendo for the Game Boy series.
 In terms of storage options, games had a maximum size of **32 KB**, owing to the limited address space available.
 However, with the help of a **Memory Bank Controller** ([mapper](nes#going-beyond-existing-capabilities)), games could reach bigger sizes.
 The largest Game Pak found in the market featured a 1 MB ROM (or 8 MB, in the case of the Game Boy Color).

-Finally, some Game Paks also included a real-time clock and/or extra SRAM, along an external battery to hold saves.
+Finally, some Game Paks also included a real-time clock and/or extra Static RAM (SRAM), along with an external battery to hold saves.

 ### Modernised cartridges